TRAILER FOR FILM COMING SOON!

-In 2016, it will be 25 years since my first feature length film was publicly screened: One Day Tafo, Channel Four Television, 1991, UK.
-Yet doubt plays a bigger part in my life than it has ever done.
-It is an integral part of my creative processes and my spiritual search.
-Over the years I have learned to see it, recognise it, and embrace it.
+In 2016, it was 25 years since Erik Knudsen’s first feature length film was publicly screened: One Day Tafo, Channel Four Television, 1991, UK.
+Doubt was always a big part of his creative and spiritual development and continues to play a big part in his his creative and spiritual search.
+Over the years he has learned to see it, recognise it, and embrace it.

-This seems an appropriate moment to pause and reflect on my creative journey.
-Such a creative journey is, of course, also linked to my personal and inner journey.
-With this in mind, the Doubt Project – which includes a book – has been constructed out of my recent photographs, my entire body of films and some reflexive writing related to this theme of doubt from the past 25 years of writing notebooks.
-I have created a new reflexive film out of my previous films, whose original purpose and destiny was elsewhere.
+Now seems an appropriate moment to pause and reflect on his creative journey.
+With this in mind, the Doubt Project – which in due course will also include a book – has been constructed out of recent photographs, his entire body of films and some reflexive writing related to this theme of doubt from the past 25 years of writing notebooks.
+He has created a new reflexive film out of his previous films.
 Some of the poems in the book have found their way into the narration of the film, as have some of the photographs.
 The structure of the film mirrors that of the narrative of the book.
-Out of this integrated recreation, I have sought to create a new experiential narrative that seeks to evoke a transcendent relationship to the theme of doubt.
+Out of this integrated recreation, Erik Knudsen has sought to create a new experiential narrative that seeks to evoke a transcendent relationship to the theme of doubt.

 The Doubt Project – book and film – has paradoxical aims.
-First, by taking you through my own personal journey of doubt, I aim to create a universally accessible mirror in which I hope you may see reflections of yourself and your own journey.
-Second, as I wrote in one of my own notebooks:
+First, by taking you through his own personal journey of doubt, Erik Knudsen aims to create a universally accessible mirror in which he hopes the viewer may see reflections of themselves and their own journey.
+Second, as he wrote in one of his notebooks:

 Help us continue to make many of our films available for free online viewing by considering a donation.